iszczesniak/cpp/callable/index.md

 {% include_relative motivation2.cc %}
 {% endhighlight %}

-Function `std::sort` is using the comparison operator if we do not provide a comparison callable as the last call argument.
-We can get the same effect as in the example above if we pass as the last argument an object of class `std::less<A>`, which uses the `<`
+Function `std::sort` is using the '<' operator if we do not provide a comparison callable as the last call argument.
+We can get the same effect as in the example above if we pass as the last argument an object (**a functor**) of class `std::less<A>`, which uses the `<`
 operator:

 {% highlight c++ %}
 {% include_relative motivation3.cc %}
 {% endhighlight %}

-Możemy sortować w kolejności rosnącej, jeżeli użyjemy *funktora* struktury `std::greater`.
-Struktura `std::greater` używa operatora `>`, więc musimy go zdefiniować, zamiast operatora `<`.
+We can sort in ascending order if we pass a functor of the `std::greater` structure.
+That structure is using the `>` operator, and so we have to define it instead of the `<` operator.

 {% highlight c++ %}
 {% include_relative motivation4.cc %}
 {% endhighlight %}

-Nie musimy jednak polegać na operatorze `<`.
-Funkcji `std::sort` możemy przekazać callable, na czym możemy wykonać operator wywołania `()`.
-Callable może być przekazywane przez wartość albo referencję.

-Callable może być przekazywany nie tylko funkcji, ale też konstruktorowi, który może przechować callable w polu składowym.
-Tak robi, na przykład, kolejka priorytetowa biblioteki standardowej (`std::priority_queue`).

-Poniżej jest nasz roboczy przykład z kolejką priorytetową, który będziemy dalej zmieniać.
+We do not have to always use the `<` operator with `std::sort`, and instead we can pass a callable.
+A callable can be passed not only to a function, but also to a constructor, which can store the callable as a member field, which, e.g., `std::priority_queue`.
+Here's an example, which we'll modify later:

 {% highlight c++ %}
 {% include_relative pq.cc %}